Balach Marri: Murder of Akbar Bugti

 The Chairman of the Baloch Youth Council (London), Waja Mir Hazar Khan Baloch, stated that Balach Marri was behind the murder of Akbar Bugti.
 He stated that Brahamdagh Bugti told him that the cave in which Akbar Bugti was hiding in, came down due to blast by remote control and Balach Marri was standing just outside the cave at that time.

 Moreover, Baloch Youth Council (London) stated that an Indian diplomat had organised a meeting between Harbiyar Marri and Brahamdagh Bugti to resolve misunderstanding among them.
 The council claimed that Indian intelligence wing RAW was also present in the meeting between the two leaders.
 Indian intelligence officials and diplomats tried to persuade them to resolve difference among themselves.
 Harbiyar Marri wanted full independence and form government-in-exile.
 While Brahamdagh Bugti rejected Harbiyar's plan and claimed that he was the international leader.

 Death

 Balach Marri was killed in Afghanistan on 21 November 2007.
 According to some sources, Marri was killed in a North Atlantic Treaty Organization (NATO) airstrike in Afghanistan.
-NATO officials had mistook him and his men for Taliban fighters and conducted airstrike on them, resulting in Marri's death.
+NATO officials had mistaken him and his men for Taliban fighters and conducted airstrike on them, resulting in Marri's death.